Shaitan (film): Plot

-The group of youngsters then hide in a shady hotel, acting upon the plan hatched by Dash.
+The group of youngsters then hides in a shady hotel, acting upon the plan hatched by Dash.
 When Tanya is nearly raped by a man, they react violently and kill him.
 They escape from the lodge and hide out in a cinema hall, where Amy finds a packet of cocaine in Dash's satchel.
-Tanya is deeply disturbed by their recent actions, and convinces Zubin to take her home.
+Tanya is deeply disturbed by their recent actions and convinces Zubin to take her home.
 While Zubin leaves to find a taxi, Tanya gets into an altercation with Amy.
 Amy, while under the influence of cocaine, is convinced that the phone call that Tanya was making to her sister was actually to the police.
 In the physical confrontation that follows, KC smashes Tanya's head into a wall and leaves her bleeding and unconscious.
 Zubin, upon returning, finds the gruesome scene, and thinking Tanya is dead, flees.
 He is later arrested by the police while attempting to leave the city.
 Dash takes Amy and KC to a church in the outskirts of Mumbai and instructs them to hide there while he tries to figure things out with Malwankar.

 The arrested Zubin, in the meantime, reveals the entire scenario to the police.
 They track down Malwankar, who was attempting to escape with his wife.
 In the ensuing chase, Malwankar is nearly killed in a truck collision.
 While buying food, the exasperated KC sees his handicapped sister being traumatised by the media.
 He then calls his father and asks him for help.
 Using this call, the police trace the trio to the church.
 Upon returning to the church, KC tells the other two everything and tries to convince Amy to leave the church with him.
 Dash, however, confronts him, and the two get into a bloody confrontation.
 It ends with Dash beating KC to death.
 Dash then tries to get Amy to leave the church with him.
 However, a cocaine-fuelled Amy has a traumatic flashback involving her mother trying to drown her as a child.
 In this frenzy, she stabs Dash, who is trying to restrain her.
 She is then found by Inspector Mathur.